Changes to the Hawthorns

 - Source Café at the Priory Road Complex – additional seating will be added to the café and the menu will be extended to include hot food, pizzas and noodle/rice bowls.
 Opening times will also be extended from 8:30 am to 6:30 pm (Monday to Friday).

 - Source Café at the Arts and Social Science Library – opening times will be extended from 8:30 am to 8 pm (Monday to Friday).

 - Source Café at the Queens Building - newly refurbished and opening in early December.
 Opening times Monday to Friday 8 am to 5:30 pm.

 Access to study space is a key part of our student experience.
-This work will provide 100 new study spaces in addition to the 175 spaces that are already available in the Hawthorns.
+This work will provide additional study spaces in addition to the 175 spaces that are already available in the Hawthorns.
 These study spaces will help to replace those lost when the Senate House Study Centre is closed for refurbishment in Easter 2018.
 Access to the Refectory area for people with disabilities will also be substantially improved along with 24/7 access.

-The Refectory and Study Lounge catering outlets have been making a loss for some time.
-Their closure will eliminate a drain on University resources and help us to maximise the funds available for education and research.
+Recent returns from the Refectory and Study Lounge have been insufficient to cover the operating costs of each outlet.
+Closing them will eliminate a drain on University resources and help us to maximise the funds available for education and research.

 The Hawthorns will ultimately be demolished to make way for a new University Library, but demolition work is not scheduled to begin for another two years.

 How will catering staff be affected?

 The University is working closely with Trade Unions to support all Residential and Hospitality Services staff who are affected by this change.
 Staff will be offered alternative working locations on campus in the University’s other catering outlets.
 Some fixed-term contracts will come to an end.